Using Undo Send in Earthlink.net webmail

-Unfortunately, Earthlink.net (EarthLink) doesn't offer email tracking in its functionality.
+Unfortunately, Earthlink.net (EarthLink) doesn’t offer anything like an “unsend” or “undo send” feature in its interface.

 Good news though!
-Earthlink.net (EarthLink) supports IMAP, so you can access the read receipt feature through a desktop email client like Mailbird.
+Earthlink.net (EarthLink) supports IMAP, so you can access the “undo send” feature through a desktop email client like Mailbird.

-To access that valuable read receipt feature when sending an email from your Earthlink.net (EarthLink) account, just follow the steps below.
-You'll be able to try the "read receipts" feature using Mailbird for free.
+In order to access the “undo send” email feature with your Earthlink.net (EarthLink), just follow the steps described below.
+You’ll be able to try this feature in Mailbird for free.

 Download and install Mailbird